 Below are resources for legal help for landlords and tenants dealing with eviction proceedings.

 Resources for Landlords

-Landlord and Tenant Process for Collecting Overdue Rent: A landlord must not use self-help to evict a tenant, such as turning off utilities or locking tenant out of the premises.
+Landlord and Tenant Process for Collecting Overdue Rent: A landlord must not use self-help eviction tactics, such as turning off utilities or locking tenants out of the premises.

 Landlords and Utility Services: Landlord’s obligations regarding utilities.